13th Metropolis World Congress

 It is in this spirit that Metropolis and Guangzhou invite the citizens of the world to connect with our 13th Metropolis World Congress during November 2021.
 Together we will reflect, debate, learn from each other, and formulate innovative responses to the crucial questions of our metropolitan era.
 During the Metropolis World Congress, we also will also the opportunity to help metropolises adopt a more forward-looking approach to global metropolitan challenges.

-As mentioned above, the 13th edition of the World Congress will also host the Global Mayors’ Forum and the 5th Guangzhou International Award for Urban Innovation.
+Hosted by Guangzhou, China, the 13th edition of the Metropolis World Congress is jointly organised by Metropolis and the People's Government of Guangzhou Municipalitywill also host the Global Mayors’ Forum and the 5th Guangzhou International Award for Urban Innovation.
 An important three-in-one event that will promote the development of policies in the fields of: safe and healthy public spaces, mobility strategies, energy transition, affordable housing, work and technology, innovative urban management, green infrastructure, and basic social services.

 As a result, the 13th Metropolis World Congress seeks to present a bold statement for global agendas: that thinking and acting on a metropolitan scale is key to fostering social inclusion, economic development and environmental sustainability, ensuring quality of life and leaving no one behind.